Capstone-Projects-2025-Spring/aac-go-fish/CONTRIBUTING.md

 ### Dev
 `docker compose -f compose.yaml -f compose.dev.yaml up --build`

+I am currently testing with - andriy
+`docker compose -f compose.dev.yaml up --build`

 This will run the frontend and backend.
-The frontend is accessible at `localhost:8000` and the backend is accessible at `localhost:8000/api`.
+The frontend is accessible at `localhost:3000` and the backend is accessible at `localhost:8000`.

 ## Backend